natvalenz/breastCancer/README.md

 A Logistic Regression (Ridge and Lasso), NB (Gaussian), SVM, SGD (and SG Boosting), Decision Tree, Random Forest, and KNN models were applied.
 The training data was used to fit the model.
 In an intent to improve the results the seven classification algorithms were applied using a plethora of subsets of the variables.
 A model with all the features was used to try to reduce the number of malignant cases that were misclassified.
 In health especially with cancer diagnosis false negatives are bad.
 Each model was hyper tuned using ROC for scoring and Repeated Stratified K-Fold was used for cross validation to compensate for the slight imbalance of the distribution of the outcome variable.
 Repeated Stratified K-Fold is a cross validator that maintains the same class ratio throughout the K folds as the ratio in the original dataset.
 The best model was Logistic Regression.
 This model had a ROC score of 98% with only one malignant case classified incorrectly.

+### ROC Curve
 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture28.png)

-- The ROC Curve shows the model is doing a lot better than just flipping a coin.
-- At a 98% score the model is doing really good.
+The ROC Curve shows the model is doing a lot better than just flipping a coin.
+At a 98% score the model is doing really good.

+### Confusion Matrix
 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture29.png)

-- 0 is Benign and 1 is Malignant (the smaller class)
-- For the best logistic regression model the confusion matrix shows only 1 Malignant case inaccurately classified as benign.
+0 is Benign and 1 is Malignant (the smaller class).
+For the best logistic regression model the confusion matrix shows only 1 Malignant case inaccurately classified as benign.

 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture30.png)